Unconventional superconductivity mediated by exciton density wave fluctuations

 Within each layer there is in-principle a two-fold spin degeneracy (or alternatively valley degeneracy as the valley is locked to spin via spin-orbit coupling \cite{manzeli20172d}), which introduces additional possibilities for the spin-correlations of the exciton condensate.
 We circumvent this complication, by drawing motivation from a recent experimental study \cite{nguyen2023degeneratetrionliquidatomic}, where spin-polarized excitons have been reported in Coulomb-coupled monolayers of MoSe$_2$ and WSe$_2$; indeed mean-field studies of charge-compensated ${\v Q = 0}$ exciton condensates also indicate that spin-polarization is stabilized by an infinitesimal Zeeman field~\cite{Wu_2015}.
 As such, we focus on an analogous situation, where a spin-polarized exciton condensate forms (for example, spin-$\uparrow$ from the conduction/top layer and spin-$\down$ from the valence/bottom layer).
 In this sense, the spin-layer labels are `locked'.
 With this understanding, we henceforth drop the spin-labels and keep the layer labels in what follows.
+Although the spin-polarized exciton condensate breaks the underlying $C_{2z}$ symmetry, a combined operation ($\equiv C'_{2z}$) of $C_{2z}$ \textit{and} a $\pi$ spin-rotation about $\hat{x}$ remains a symmetry.

 The fermions in each layer interact via a repulsive dual gate-screened Coulomb interaction,